dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 Returns the owner `Account` of each token in a list `token_ids` of token ids.
 The ordering of the response elements corresponds to that of the request elements.

-Note that tokens for which an ICRC-1 account cannot be found have a `null` response.
-This can for example be the case for a ledger that has originally used a different token standard, e.g., based on the ICP account model, and tokens of this ledger have not been fully migrated yet to ICRC-7.
+Tokens for which an ICRC-1 account cannot be found have a `null` response.
+This can, for example, be the case for a ledger that has originally used a different token standard, e.g., based on the ICP account model, and tokens of this ledger have not been fully migrated yet to ICRC-7.
+Non-existing token ids also receive a `null` response.

 ```candid "Methods" +=
 icrc7_owner_of : (token_ids : vec nat)